softwaremill/elasticmq/README.md

 While creating the FIFO queue, .fifo suffix will be added automatically to queue name.

+# Persisting queues configuration

+Queues configuration can be automatically persisted to external config file in typesafe config format.

+To make it work you need to pass implementation of `QueryPersister` trait while creating `SQSRestServer`.
+To do it you can use `withQueuePersister` method from `SQSRestServerBuilder`.

+    SQSRestServerBuilder.withQueuePersister(QueueConfigStore(config))

+Additionally, you have to set `enabled` flag in `reference.conf` to true and specify `path` where the file with backup configuration will be created.

+Then operations like creation, removal or metadata change for particular queue will result in generation of file with current configuration for all currently exising queues.
+After restart configuration from file will be loaded as previously

 # Starting an embedded ElasticMQ server with an SQS interface

 Add ElasticMQ Server to `build.sbt` dependencies